bengfarrell/gourmez-blog/content/blog/2024-07-13-Hans-fahden.md

 ---
 ![hans fahden 11](http://s3.amazonaws.com/thegourmez-wpmedia/2024/07/hans-fayden+(11).jpg)

-# The 411 on Hans Fahden Vineyards
+# The Scoop on Hans Fahden Vineyards

 *Region:* Hans Fahden Vineyards is right on the border of Sonoma and Napa counties, close to Calistoga in the Mayacama Mountains range.